Moksha: Hinduism

-Ancient literature of different schools of Hinduism sometimes use different phrases for moksha.
+Different traditions of Hinduism use varying terms for moksha.
 For example, Keval jnana or kaivalya ("state of Absolute"), Apavarga, Nihsreyasa, Paramapada, Brahmabhava, Brahmajnana and Brahmi sthiti.
-Modern literature additionally uses the Buddhist term nirvana interchangeably with moksha of Hinduism.
 There is difference between these ideas, as explained elsewhere in this article, but they are all soteriological concepts of various Indian religious traditions.

-The six major orthodox schools of Hinduism have had a historic debate, and disagree over whether moksha can be achieved in this life, or only after this life.
-Many of the 108 Upanishads discuss amongst other things moksha.
-These discussions show the differences between the schools of Hinduism, a lack of consensus, with a few attempting to conflate the contrasting perspectives between various schools.
-For example, freedom and deliverance from birth-rebirth, argues Maitrayana Upanishad, comes neither from the Vedanta school's doctrine (the knowledge of one's own Self as the Supreme Soul) nor from the Samkhya school's doctrine (distinction of the Purusha from what one is not), but from Vedic studies, observance of the Svadharma (personal duties), sticking to Asramas (stages of life).

-The six major orthodox schools of Hindu philosophy offer the following views on moksha, each for their own reasons: the Nyaya, Vaisesika and Mimamsa schools of Hinduism consider moksha as possible only after death.
+A second point of difference among traditions is whether moksha can be experienced while alive, or only after death.
+The Nyaya, Vaisesika and Mimamsa traditions consider moksha as possible only after death.
 Samkhya and Yoga schools consider moksha as possible in this life.
 In the Vedanta school, the Advaita sub-school concludes moksha is possible in this life, while Dvaita, Visistadvaita, Shuddhadvait sub-schools of Vedanta tradition believes that moksha is a continuous event, one assisted by loving devotion to God, that extends from this life to post-mortem.
 Beyond these six orthodox schools, some heterodox schools of Hindu tradition, such as Carvaka, deny there is a soul or after life moksha.

+Paul Deussen interprets the Maitrayana Upanishad's teaching on moksha to come neither from the Vedanta school's doctrine (the knowledge of one's own Self as the Supreme Soul) nor from the Samkhya school's doctrine (distinction of the Purusha from what one is not), but from Vedic studies, observance of the Svadharma (personal duties), sticking to Asramas (stages of life).

+Nyaya

+The Nyaya school does not take moksha to be a state of bliss, but only a complete absence of suffering.